 What is the Paycheck Protection Program (PPP)?

 The Paycheck Protection Program is a federal relief program established by Congress and implemented by the U.S. Treasury Department and the Small Business Administration (SBA) with rules, requirements, protocols and processes that all participating banks, including Bank of America, must follow.
-For more information on the Paycheck Protection Program, please visit the U.S. Treasury and SBA websites.
+The eligibility requirements are outlined for applicants on the U.S. Treasury and SBA websites.

 Will Bank of America pay fees to third-party agents who have assisted clients with the preparation of PPP loan applications?